Skip to content

 OptionTypeDefaultDescription

-output_dirstring".github"Base output directory (workflows go to workflows/, actions to actions/)
+outputstring".github"Base output directory (workflows go to workflows/, actions to actions/).
+Used as the default --output for gaji build

 Example: